OpenZeppelin/defender-autotask-examples/keep3rs/README.md

 API_SECRET=yourapisecret
 ```

 Then run `yarn simple-keeper` (or whatever script you want to execute).
-This will run the script on your local workstation using your Defender Relayer.
+This will run the script on your local workstation using your Defender Relayer for sending `work` transactions to the keep3r network.